Addressing Criticisms Made Toward This Site

 Final Thoughts

 Many of the things I write about on this site are things I have taken in from other people I look up to.
-Most of them are things I have read, but others are thing I have learned from family members, or just personal life experiences.
+Most of them are things I have read, but others are things I have learned from family members, or just personal life experiences.

 As always, I give a big thank you to anyone who has taken the time to read the content on this site.
 My goal is never to offend anyone, especially the people who have been loyal to the content I share or things I post.